redlibrarian/redlibrarian.github.io/_posts/2016-05-31-collegial-governance.markdown

 >freedoms; and as such, they must be governed based on values rooted in
 >the public good and professional ethics and principles.

-This, I’m afraid, is an opinion stated as a fact.
+This, I’m afraid, is an opinion stated as a fact, with nothing to support it.
 As always the truth is more complicated than that.
 Leaving aside the question of what “democratic freedoms” we in fact possess, it can also be argued that academic libraries play a role in the management of the economy (through